 David B. Crawford, CFA is the President of Crawford Investment Counsel and has been with the firm since 1992.
 Crawford Investment Counsel has over $6.3 billion in assets under management serving both institutional and private clients.
 All client portfolios are internally managed utilizing the firm’s proprietary investment strategies.
 David is responsible for managing the organization on a day-to-day basis and works with a limited number of clients.
 Prior to joining Crawford Investment Counsel, David was a member of the credit department with The Federal Home Loan Bank.

 David received his BA in Economics from Denison University, his MS in Finance from Georgia State University, and he has earned the Chartered Financial Analyst (CFA) designation.
 He has served on both the Board of Mercy Care Foundation and as Chairman of Mercy Care’s Investment Committee.
 David currently sits on the Board of Directors for Saint Joseph’s Health System.
+Mr. Crawford serves on the Board of the CNS Foundation.

-Steven N. Kalkanis, MD: CNS President-Elect
+Steven N. Kalkanis, MD: CNS President

 Dr. Kalkanis is Professor and Chair of the Department of Neurosurgery, and co-director of the Neuroscience Institute, at Henry Ford Health System in Detroit, Michigan.
 Since Dr. Kalkanis became chair in 2014, the Department has grown to 32 faculty with 2 residents per year, and with a total of 7 NIH R01 grants currently in Neurosurgery.
 Dr. Kalkanis also serves as Medical Director of the Henry Ford Cancer Institute (HFCI).
 Under his leadership, HFCI has grown to a $1.2billion enterprise with 1425 employees treating more than 8,000 new cancer patients each year.